2022

 Royal London Hospital

-Concerns summary Systemic failures included a lack of learning from self-harm incidents, critical information flagging, poor property management, insufficient family involvement, and breaches of the Enhanced Care Policy.
+Concerns summary (AI summary) The report identifies a lack of action following multiple self-harming incidents, no alert on records to flag complexities and risk, no itemised property list, insufficient family involvement, and multiple breaches of the Enhanced Care Policy.

 Stephanie Moyce